thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 The `exec-list` command accepts a list of software modules and associated operations as `install` or `remove`.

 This basically achieves same purpose as original commands `install` and `remove`, but gets passed all software modules to be processed in one command.
-This can be needed when order of processing software modules is relevant - e.g. when dependencies between packages inside the sw-list do occur.
+This can be needed when order of processing software modules is relevant - e.g. when dependencies between packages inside the software list do occur.

 ```